Top Places to Visit in Cairo, Egypt: The Ultimate Travel Guide to Ancient Wonders & Modern Charms

 Cradle of Christianity in Egypt:

 Coptic Cairo is one of the most historically significant areas in Cairo, where Christianity’s roots in Egypt go back centuries.
-This area is rich in both religious and cultural history, and it is said that the Holy Family sought refuge here during their time in Egypt.
+This area is rich in both religious and cultural history, and it is said that the Holy Family sought refuge here during their time in Egypt, mirroring other historic cities.
 It’s a place where the stories of ancient faiths and religious traditions come to life.

 We recommend following a walking route that begins with the Hanging Church and works its way through the other sites, like St. Sergius and Bacchus, finishing with the Coptic Museum.
 The entire route can be walked in about an hour or two, depending on how much time you spend at each site.